ToxicDonkeyButts/fifth-equilux/Monsters/Invisible Stalker.md

 ***Invisibility***.
 The stalker is invisible.

 ***Faultless Tracker***.
 The stalker is given a quarry by its summoner.
-The stalker knows the direction and distance to its quarry as long as the two of them are on the same plane of existence.
+The stalker knows the direction and distance to its quarry.
 The stalker also knows the location of its summoner.

 ###### Actions